 A first step may be to educate yourself so that you understand the voice inside of you better.
 Many of us are proud and unwilling to acknowledge our weaknesses.
 Consider visiting a psychologist with your partner to take a personality test.
 It is a great ice-breaker and helps you to understand yourself and your partner better without starting right off with a discussion of problems.

 Also, reading is a meaningful first step.
 Below are a couple of books that we can recommend based on the expertise of the authors and reviews.

 Getting Past Your Past: Take Control of Your Life with Self-Help Techniques from EMDR Therapy

 Pioneer, Dr. Francine Shapiro is the creator of EMDR (Eye Movement Desensitization and Reprocessing).
 This book uses many techniques inspired by EMDR to help you transform your life and overcome the anxieties that hold us back.
 The toolbox presented by Shapiro is both practical and powerful.
-I can testify from personal experience that the techniques work to expose the root cause of problems with the critical inner voice that we all have and to quickly heal the trauma involved.
+I can testify from personal experience that the techniques work to expose the root cause of problems with the critical inner voice that we all have and to heal the trauma involved quickly.
 HIGHLY RECOMMEND!

 Conquer Your Critical Inner Voice: A Revolutionary Program to Counter Negative Thoughts and Live Free from Imagined Limitations